NUDelta/analyze-the-pear/transcripts/charles-seongsik.md

 B: not in there

-A; ok so im going to submit action
+A: ok so im going to submit action

-B; now lets think about how to find all the combinations.
+B: now lets think about how to find all the combinations.
 Can we use the board?

 Arm: yes